Skip Breadcrumb Links

 What if the deceased died outside of Ontario?

 The funeral home you choose will need to coordinate with a funeral professional at the place of death and arrange for the preparation of the body for shipping back to Ontario.
-For more detailed information, you can visit the Canadian Funerals online website.
+For more detailed information, you can read the A Guide to Death Care in Ontario.

 Do I have to use a funeral home or a transfer service?